Oxo Tower PopArc Architectural Wall Model

 collections of architectural prints and objects

-The PopArc format appeals to architects, designers, and collectors who engage with architecture visually as well as spatially.
+The PopArc format appeals to architects, designers, and collectors who want Art Deco architecture presented as wall art — dimensional form combined with graphic boldness.

 An architectural icon, reframed